discoproject/disco/doc/start/ddfs.rst

 can also decide to accept only *M* replicas, where *M < K*, if this is sufficient for the application.
-If the master detects that a node has become unresponsive, it is automatically blacklisted and dropped from subsequest queries.
+If the master detects that a node has become unresponsive, it is automatically blacklisted and dropped from subsequent queries.
 Thanks to replicated data and metadata, this does not result in any data loss.

 A regular garbage collection process makes sure that the required number of